PsymonsB/P4wnp1-ALOA-Menu-Reworked/README.md

 * ArpPoisoning, saving HttpUrls, HttpUserPass,HttpsUrls, Mails.
 Output in the current directory (working on)
 * TODO others

-## known bugs
+## Known Bugs
 * using DEauther breaks WIFI and BLT connections, so you need to restart your Rasp
 * some templates need to be executed 2 times, due to a P4wnp1 bug

 ## Installation:

+### Enabling spi and i2c on the pi zero
-* On boot partition edit config.txt to set I2C and SPI to active (in terminal you can type nano /boot/config.txt)
+On boot partition edit config.txt to set I2C and SPI to active (in terminal you can type nano /boot/config.txt)

 edit: